Emmanuel-Oreofe/alx-low_level_programming/0x01-variables_if_else_while/README.md

- assign a random number to a variable
+print last digit of number stored in the variable